-It is also a restaurant, but here we will focus on the brews that they concoct.
+It is one of the major restaurants in Egg Harbor, and the County, but now we will focus on the brews that they concoct.
 Shipwrecked has a somewhat nautical theme, and is housed in an historic building that dates back to the mid-to-late 1800's.
 There is a nice bar to the right as you walk in, with tables to the left as well as the restaurant, mainly housed in another room.
 There is also a very nice patio out front, where, in season, you can enjoy a nice micro-brew.They do seasonal beers as well, like a Pumpkin Ale in the Fall, or maybe even a coffee porter.
 But their standard brews are as follows, and, yes, we have had to sample them all, many times.

 Shipwrecked opened in 1997, but the building is an historic pub and restaurant from the logging days back in the late 1800s.
 There is even rumor that a notorious gangster from Chicago used to hang out here once in a while when he was laying low.

-Open weekends (Friday-Sunday) in winter too!
+Open weekends (Friday-Sunday) November through April!

 Stop in for some lunch or dinner and a cool one, and please tell them that DoorCountyNavigator.com sent you